mrgreyh01/Fanzone/README.md

 #### 3.3 Database Design: Structure of database, incl. custom models used

+The custom model used was the Supported model.
+This is used in both Post creation and also in the Profile of each user.
+A user can choose their favourite team from a list of teams and then if their chosen team matches the selected team in the posts, then they will appear in the user's Supported Feed.

 #### 3.4 Deployment: How to deploy Back-End

 **Steps to deploy in Github**